andrewdaoust/cka-prep/docs/fundamentals/chapter05.md

 - Developer email who created object
 - Friendly description of object

-Any of the uses for annotations is information that could sit elsewhere in some other database but allowing for them increases flexibilty and allows for better integration of management and deployment tools.
+Any of the uses for annotations is information that could sit elsewhere in some other database but allowing for them increases flexibility and allows for better integration of management and deployment tools.

 Some examples of how to annotate Pods in a namespace, overwrite it for a Pod, and then delete the annotation on that Pod: